Offwell: Colwell Wood

-Offwell is the home parish of Colwell Wood, a small estate, lying to the west of the village.
+The parish also contains Colwell Wood, a small estate, lying to the west of the village.
 There is only one property situated there, a seemingly insignificant cottage known as Colwell Wood Cottage.
 This property and the land around it, have links with some of the most powerful landed families in medieval England, with a Napoleonic war hero and a King.

 As a small estate Colwell's history can be traced back to the Domesday Book.
 As a small part in much larger estates it passed through the hands of the great aristocratic families of de Courtenay, Hungerford and Hastings.
 During the Wars of the Roses, and the period of Yorkist rule between 1461 and 1485, it was held by the ill-fated Richard, Duke of Gloucester, who finally became King Richard III.

 The aristocrats were succeeded as landowners in Colwell by the local gentry – Franklin, Collins, Southcott, Marwood and Mayne – some of whose names live on in memorials in Offwell church.
 This history of this period was a complex one, since the estate was fragmented, with different pieces of the jigsaw changing hands fairly frequently.

 Admiral Sir Thomas Graves, who was second in command to Lord Nelson at the Battle of Copenhagen (1801), bought Colwell Wood in 1798 for £1,210.
 In 1805 he gave it to his daughter Mary, and shortly afterwards the Cottage, the only building present in the woods, was built.
 The wood was a sound investment, for timber fetched high prices, but it had also acquired a new value.
 Whereas natural woodland had traditionally been viewed with trepidation, full of danger and mystery, the Romantic age saw it with new eyes.
 For those who had leisure, a ramble in the woods was now something to be relished, and the steep wooded dells of Offwell had already won the heart of the parish's most famous son, Edward Copleston, Bishop of Llandaff, who in 1825 wrote to a friend:Natural history is the food of my vacation hours, and I shall take your precious volume with me when I next go to saunter and ramble in my Offwell woods.
 It would do my heart good to have you one day to join me in those rambles over the scenes of my infancy ...Thereafter, the dual functions of Colwell Wood can be traced more readily.
 It firstly remained an asset due to its timber and cover for breeding game birds, and secondly it was a tourist retreat.
 In 1985 Colwell Wood was acquired by its current owner who has funded research into its history, restored the Cottage, and striven to preserve its tranquillity and natural environment.